SeanChenxy/HandMesh/README.md

   author={Chen, Xingyu and Liu, Yufeng and Ma, Chongyang and Chang, Jianlong and Wang, Huayan and Chen, Tian and Guo, Xiaoyan and Wan, Pengfei and Zheng, Wen}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2021}
 }
+@article{bib:MobRecon,
+  title={MobRecon: Mobile-Friendly Hand Mesh Reconstruction from Monocular Image}, author={Chen, Xingyu and Liu, Yufeng and Dong Yajiao and Zhang, Xiong and Ma, Chongyang and Xiong, Yanmin and Zhang, Yuan and Guo, Xiaoyan}, journal={arXiv:2112.02753}, year={2021}
+}
+}
 ```